 Staunch advocates will suggest otherwise but the defeat draws to a close two decades as a leading heavyweight, a period in which many with a greater wisdom than I will remark that the Atomic Bull, as the destructive puncher was tagged, under-achieved.
 A seemingly outlandish claim given the WBC title he secured by dumping Lennox Lewis on the canvas in 1993.
 Even prior to this leap to championship class McCall was a well-known figure in the trade, as a rugged sparring partner for Mike Tyson and as a contender with a good chin and dynamite in his gloves.

-A regular inhabitant of rehabilitation clinics in both the prelude and aftermath of many of those infamous nights in the 1990’s, the on-set of middle-age has failed to afford him the strength to resist the call of those demons and he was, once again, fighting for the first time since arrest for drugs possession.
-Typically, the arrest was poor timing – is there ever a good time – as he looked for match-ups to further capitalise on his interesting, if not significant win over Mount Whittaker back in October.
+A regular inhabitant of rehabilitation clinics in both the prelude and aftermath of many of those infamous nights in the 1990’s, the on-set of middle-age has failed to afford him the strength to resist the call of those demons.
+Against Ibragimov he was, once again, fighting for the first time since an arrest for drugs possession.
+Typically, the arrest was poor timing – is there ever a good time – as he looked for match-ups to further capitalise on his significant win over Mount Whittaker back in October.

 Doubtless we will continue to see Oliver fight.
 He has sufficient gravitas to continue to earn a crust and will continue to compile victories away from the spotlight, after all, a man who tried to downplay his ‘mental breakdown’ in the Lewis rematch as his own interpretation of Muhammad Ali’s ‘Rope-a-dope’ tactics, was once questioned for throwing a Christmas Tree out of a window and often travelled with a drugs counsellor as part of his entourage is unlikely to permit one points defeat to a long-forgotten Uzbek contender to conclude his career.